germi2000/SWENG_PROJ_objectDetection/README.md

 3. select the poetry venv

 # Features
-Describe the key features of your application.
-Each feature should have its own section.

 ## cameraCapture.py
 A Class named Camera for capturing video frames from a camera using the OpenCV library.
 1. Initialization: Creates a camera instance based on the provided camera index (default is 0).